Cornell High-Performance Computing (HPC) Group

 - Yifan Li (2025 —)

-As a placeholder for a real group photo, here's a Ghibli-style photo of some of us—from left: Yifan, Irene, me, Julian, Ben, and Cecilio (PhD student in ECE, but also member ad honorem of the Cornell HPC group).
+As a placeholder for a real group photo, here's a Ghibli-style photo of some of us—from left: Yifan, Irene, me, Julian, Ben who's now at Cornell Tech working with Alex Conway, and Cecilio who's a PhD student in ECE working with José Martínez, but also member ad honorem of the Cornell HPC group.

 Current MEng students: